smcalilly/writer/README.md

 .src/install.sh
 ```

-This will download all the code into your new writing directory, which is where all of your writing will be saved.
+This will download all the code into your new writing directory, which is where `writer` saves your writing.

 ## quick start
 Write in your daily note: